havillj/eve-x/README.md

 ### Directories

-The following three directories should be specified in `config.py`:
+The following four directories should be specified in `config.py`:

 ```
 ROOT_DIR = '/Volumes/Data/'              # root directory where all data files related to EVE will be located
-SPECIMENS_DIR = ROOT_DIR + 'specimens/'  # path for original specimen BAM files
+SPECIMENS_DIR = ROOT_DIR + 'specimens/'  # path to original specimen BAM files
-RESULTS_DIR = ROOT_DIR + 'results/'      # path for all results
+RESULTS_DIR = ROOT_DIR + 'results/'      # path where all results should be written
+BLASTDB_DIR = ROOT_DIR + 'blastdb/'      # path to blast databases
 ```

+If you wish to test your installation, a sample *Aedes aegypti* specimen BAM file can be found [here](https://www.dropbox.com/s/0t7ovuujo0iiroi/La_Lope-Gabon-10.LIN210A1646.sorted.deduped.merged.bam?dl=0).

 See the [Directory structure](#directory-structure) section below for details on the contents of the `RESULTS_DIR` directory.